 Learn something new every day More Info... by email

 Very few people go through their entire lives without taking a single position on an issue or forming a strong opinion on any subject.
-Indeed, for many of us life itself is full of polarizing decisions: Democrat or Republican, conservative or liberal, religious or non-religious, rich or poor, neat or messy, Type A or Type B, and so on.
+Indeed, for many of us life itself is full of polarizing decisions: conservative or liberal, religious or non-religious, rich or poor, neat or messy, Type A or Type B, and so on.
 It can be quite challenging to be more objective when objectivity is required, such as evaluating a business proposal or determining the guilt or innocence of a defendant.
-We all have biases and prejudices which must be set aside in order to be more objective when it really counts.

 Sometimes the desire to be more objective is really a desire to be less judgmental of those who hold opposing viewpoints.
 Most people do have strong opinions on certain issues which affect their lives, and it is not your job or responsibility to effect fundamental changes in their belief structures.
 What you can do is seek out neutral territory on which both sides can agree and work from there.
 By defining the essential problem or concern without spin or bias, you can be more objective about finding workable solutions.
 Even a controversial subjects such as abortion rights or gun control can be discussed objectively. as long as both sides agree the real issues go beyond the controversial practices themselves.